redMaPPer I: Algorithm and SDSS DR8 Catalog: Richness Estimator

 In principle, these sums should extend over all galaxies.
 In practice, one needs to define a cutoff radius $R_c$ and a luminosity cut $L_{\mathrm{cut}}$.
 In R12 and \citet{rrknw11} we showed that the scatter in the mass--richness relation is expected to be minimized when $L_{\mathrm{cut}} = 0.2L_*$, while the optical radial cut scales with richness via

 where $R_0 =1.0\,\hMpc$ and $\beta=0.2$.
 We adopt these parameters in \redmapper.

 To determine the cluster richness of a galaxy cluster, note that $\lambda$ is the only unknown in Eqns.~\ref{eqn:lambdadef} and \ref{eqn:radius}.
 Therefore, we can numerically solve Eqn.~\ref{eqn:lambdadef} for $\lambda$ using a zero-finding algorithm.
 The solution to Eqn.~\ref{eqn:lambdadef} defines $\lambda$, and naturally produces a cluster radius estimate $\Rc$ via Eqn.~\ref{eqn:radius}.
-We emphasize this cluster radius is not a proxy for any sort of standard overdensity radius such as $R_{500c}$ or $R_{200m}$.
+We emphasize this cluster radius is not a proxy for any sort of standard overdensity radius such as $R_{500c}$ or $R_{200m}$.\footnote{ $R_{500c}$ ($R_{200m}$) is the radius enclosing an overdensity of 500 (200) times the critical (mean) density of the Universe.}

 As in R12, we consider three observable properties of galaxies for our filter function $u(\bx)$: $R$, the projected distance from the cluster center; $\imag$, the galaxy $i$-band magnitude, and a color variable.
 Ideally, our color variable would be the full color vector (e.g., $\bc=\{u-g,g-r, r-i,i-z\}$ in the case of SDSS data).
 However, practical considerations forced us to reduce this information to a single $\chi^2$ value which gives the goodness of fit of our red-sequence template.
 In doing so, we effectively compress the information contained in the multi-dimensional color vector into a single number that measures the ``distance'' in color space between the galaxy of interest and our red sequence model.
 This is described in more detail below.